muka/node-red-docker/README.md

 # node-red-docker
-A simple Dockerfile which launch node-red on docker
+A simple docker launcher for node-red